healthchecks/healthchecks/templates/docs/attaching_logs.md

 runitor -uuid your-uuid-here -- /usr/bin/certbot renew
 ```

+## Sending Logs Without Signalling Success or Failure

+You may sometimes want to log diagnostic information without altering the check's
+current state.
+SITE_NAME provides the [/log endpoint](../http_api#log-uuid) just for
+that.
+When you send an HTTP POST request to this endpoint, SITE_NAME will log the event
+and display it in check's "Events" section, but will keep the check's state unchanged.

 ## Handling More Than 10KB of Logs

 While SITE_NAME can store a small amount of logs in a pinch, it is not specifically